PASSIONLab/OpenEquivariance/README.md

 arbitrary order.

 ## Installation
 We currently support Linux systems only.
-We recommend that you use `conda` or `mamba` to set up a Python environment for installation.
+Before installation and the first library import, ensure that the command
+`c++ --version` returns GCC 7.5+; if not, set the
+`CC` and `CXX` environment variables to a valid compiler.

 After activating an environment of your choice, run
 ```bash
 pip install git+https://github.com/PASSIONLab/OpenEquivariance
 ```
-After installation, the very first library import will trigger a build of a C++ extension we use.
+After installation, the very first library import will trigger a build of a C++ extension we use, which takes longer than usual.
 All subsequent imports will not retrigger compilation.

-If you encounter problems with installation, let us know by filing a bug and try a development build (see below).
-After installation, you should be able to run the example above.

 ## Replicating our benchmarks
 To run our benchmark suite, you'll also need the following packages: